SERGGroup/3ETool/README.md

 )
 ```
-### 2 - Debugging tools
+### 2 - Debugging tools 👨‍💻🔍
-Excel file can be debugged using a specific tool that can be launched using the following command (please select the
+Excel file can be debugged using some specific tools that can be launched using the following command (please select the
 Excel file that you want to debug on program request):
 ```python
 import EEETools